dk14/bell/README.md

 - no [loopholes](http://en.wikipedia.org/wiki/Loopholes_in_Bell_test_experiments) in detectors
 - using simple "50%" gaussian distribution instead of wave functions (they're just special case).

-It's not correlating with practical experiments (they've not solved practical [loopholes](http://en.wikipedia.org/wiki/Loopholes_in_Bell_test_experiments) yet), but at least shows that it's logically possible to set up an ideal experiment which sometimes violate SHCH with local reality assumption and without any communication between participants or particles.
+It's not correlating with practical experiments (they've not solved practical [loopholes](http://en.wikipedia.org/wiki/Loopholes_in_Bell_test_experiments) yet), but at least shows that it's logically possible to set up an ideal experiment which sometimes violate CHSH with local reality assumption and without any communication between participants or particles.

 See [artcle](https://www.writelatex.com/read/sszqhnwsxydt) or [Q&A](http://physics.stackexchange.com/questions/138691/is-it-enough-to-use-only-sigma-criterion-to-calculate-expected-value-for-ideal-b) for theoretical explanation.